cmmasaba/Web_Scrapping/README.md

-# Web_Scrapping
+# Web Scrapping
-Web scarpping projects with Python
+Web scrapping projects with Python and BeautifulSoup.